stdlib-js/google-summer-of-code/organization/templates/announcement.md

 Hello everyone!

 As many of you may have noticed, Google has announced the results for Google Summer of Code.
-We feel proud to announce that NUMBER_OF_ACCEPTED_APPLICATIONS people have been accepted to work on stdlib this year.
+We are proud to announce that NUMBER_OF_ACCEPTED_APPLICATIONS people have been accepted to work on stdlib this year.
 The following projects have been accepted:

 Contributor, Project: Mentors